cxycode32/Lets-Play-With-GANs/README.md

 WGAN is an improvement over traditional GANs that addresses issues like mode collapse and training instability by using the Wasserstein distance (Earth Mover’s Distance) as a measure of distribution similarity instead of the Jensen-Shannon (JS) divergence used in standard GANs.

+### CGAN (Conditional GAN)

+CGAN is a variant of the standard GAN architecture where both the generator and discriminator receive additional information, such as class labels or other conditions, to guide the generation of data.
+This allows the model to generate data conditioned on specific inputs, enabling more controlled and diverse generation compared to vanilla GANs.

 ### Comparison

 #### Fake Images